Blog · Analysis · Last reviewed June 25, 2026

 The External Control

-External control arms are not new magic.
+External control arms are not a new evidentiary shortcut.
 They are a family of study designs in which the comparison group is not part of the same randomized trial as the treated group.
 The external data may come from prior clinical trials, disease registries, electronic health records, medical claims, chart review, natural-history studies, or other real-world data sources.

 The appeal is clearest in rare diseases, severe conditions, pediatric contexts, and diseases with high unmet need.
 If a randomized control group is impractical, slow, expensive, or ethically fraught, an external control can help place a single-arm study in context.
 It may reduce the number of participants assigned to a less desirable treatment.
 It may use already-collected evidence rather than forcing another group of patients through a duplicative study design.